A conjecture of Radu and Sellers on congruences modulo powers of 2 for broken 3-diamond partitions: Introduction

-which indicates that \eqref{conj-1} does not hold for $\alpha=3$.
+which indicates that \eqref{conj-1} does not hold for $\alpha = 3$.
 The correct version of this conjecture, which we prove, is given below in Theorem \ref{thm}.

 In this paper, we prove this conjecture by following the method in \cite{Paule-Radu-2012}.
-We associate the family of congruences with a sequence of functions defined on the classical modular curve $X_0(28)$ (a curve of genus 2 and cusp count 6).
+We associate the family of congruences with a sequence of functions defined on the classical modular curve $X_0(28)$ (a curve of genus $2$ with cusp count $6$).
 Let

-We mention that we use an unconventional $U$-sequence because $F(q)/F(q^4)$ is not a modular function, and there does not exist any $U$-sequence of functions defined on the classical modular curve $X_0(14)$ (a curve of genus 1 and cusp count 4) associated with the family of congruences.
+We note that we employ an unconventional $U$-sequence, since $F(q)/F(q^4)$ is not a modular function, and there is no $U$-sequence of functions defined on the classical modular curve $X_0(14)$ (a curve of genus $1$ with cusp count $4$) associated with the family of congruences.

 The paper is organized as follows.
 In Section \ref{sec-pre} we introduce the necessary notations and definitions.
 In Section \ref{sec-lemma} we derive modular equations on $\Gamma_0(28)$.
-Section \ref{sec-main} is dedicated to the proof of revised Conjecture \ref{mconj}.
+Section \ref{sec-main} is dedicated to the proof of the revised Conjecture \ref{mconj}.